Guide · For sellers

 Pricing Strategy

 The biggest mistake sellers make is overpricing.
-In the current market:
+In any market:

-- Price at market: Properties priced correctly sell in ~27 days and often receive multiple offers.
+- Price at market: Properties priced correctly sell noticeably faster than the market average and often receive multiple offers.

 - Price 5% above market: Expect 2–3x longer on market, then a price reduction that signals desperation.